Fantastic Four (1994 TV series): Season 2

-Both the Fantastic Four and Iron Man series were radically retooled for its second and final season, sporting brand-new opening sequences, improved animation (as previously mentioned, the animation for the first season thirteen episodes was done by Wang Film Productions and Kennedy Cartoons, while the second season's animation was provided by the Philippine Animation Studio), and more mature writing (the first season was primarily written by Ron Friedman, while the second season was overseen by Tom Tataranowicz), though noticeably having fewer introductions by Stan Lee, with several of the new shorter intros being used more than once.
-Not only that, Four Freedoms Plaza replaced the Baxter Building as the Fantastic Four's home base in season 2.
+Fantastic Four and Iron Man were radically retooled for their second seasons, sporting brand-new opening sequences, improved animation (as previously mentioned, the animation for the first season thirteen episodes was done by Wang Film Productions and Kennedy Cartoons, while the second season's animation was provided by the Philippine Animation Studio), and more mature writing (the first season was primarily written by Ron Friedman, while the second season was overseen by Tom Tataranowicz), though noticeably having fewer introductions by Stan Lee, with several of the new shorter intros being used more than once.
+In addition, Four Freedoms Plaza replaced the Baxter Building as the Fantastic Four's home base in season 2.
 The season 2 episodes also drew upon John Byrne’s 1980s run on the Fantastic Four comic (as well as John Buscema's artwork), in addition to further Lee and Kirby adventures.

 In the second season's premiere episode "And a Blind Man Shall Lead Them" (guest starring Daredevil), Doctor Doom strikes at a now fully powerless Fantastic Four and has his hand crushed by the Thing.
 Doom next appears in "Nightmare in Green", where he directs Hulk to attack the team.

 Wizard appears in the episode "And the Wind Cries Medusa" (Part One of the three-part Inhumans Saga).
 In his debut appearance, he assembles Medusa, Hydro-Man, and Trapster to form the Frightful Four.
 On a related note, this episode aired one week from Hydro-Man's debut appearance in Spider-Man.
 Wizard also used a device to control the Thing.
-Meanwhile, Crystal, along with the other Inhumans Black Bolt, Gorgon, Karnak, and Lockjaw, also make their debut in the three-part "Inhumans Saga" episode.
-After escaping the Negative Barrier, Crystal goes on to become the girlfriend of the Human Torch.
+Meanwhile, Crystal (Medusa's sister), along with the other Inhumans: Black Bolt (Medusa's husband), Gorgon, Triton, Karnak, and Lockjaw, also make their debut in the three-part "Inhumans Saga" episode, who try to find Medusa.
+Crystal goes on to become the girlfriend of the Human Torch.
 Seeker appears in the episode "Inhumans Saga: Beware the Hidden Land".
-He is sent by Maximus the Mad to retrieve the Inhuman Royal Family.
+He is sent by Maximus (Black Bolt's brother), to retrieve the Inhuman Royal Family, after he had usurped the throne and also caused Medusa's amnesia.
 After saving the Fantastic Four from the explosion, Seeker briefly shares the history of the Inhumans to them.
+After the Fantastic Four and the Inhumans teamed up to overthrow Maximus, he trapped the Inhumans in the Great Refuge (Attilan) in an impenetrable dome.

 Susan Richards as Malice appears in the episode "Worlds Within Worlds".
 Malice's appearance is the result of Psycho-Man using his empathic abilities to make Susan turn against her Fantastic Four teammates.
 Eventually, Susan is freed of Psycho-Man's influence and defeats him.